Rahulcdry07/PDF2JSON/docs/CONTRIBUTING.md

-# Contributing to PDF2JSON DSR System
+# Contributing to EstimateX DSR System

 Thank you for your interest in contributing!
 This document provides guidelines and instructions for contributing to the project.